 - Cultivating reflective silence

 Today, we are going to examine the third behavior: reinforcing what’s important.

 In its most basic form, reinforcing what’s important is about ensuring you are working on the most important things each day.
 This behavior may seem ordinary, cliché, in fact.
 However, I would caution you not to dismiss it as just another tip for time management.

 This third behavior, in all of its supposed simplicity, may be the most powerful out of the four in distinguishing a functional manager from a leader.

 Let’s dive in.

 In the last year, I (like many people) read Marie Kondo’s charming book The Life-Changing Magic of Tidying Up.
 One thing that struck me was her conviction that before you can begin to organize your possessions, you must first cull through them and purge what does not bring you joy.

 Ms. Kondo notes that most people skip this purge and go straight to organizing, assuming that they are happy with everything they have.
 However, over time, organizing becomes harder and harder the more things you accumulate.

 To me, this is exactly what is wrong with traditional approaches to time management.

-This is why I say leaders don’t manage time, they manage choices.
-They constantly try to stay attune to what is important in their life (what brings them “joy,” as Ms. Kondo says) and make decisions on a daily, sometimes hourly basis based on it.
+This is why I say leaders don’t manage time; they manage choices.
+They constantly try to stay attuned to what is important in their life (what brings them “joy,” as Ms. Kondo says) and make decisions on a daily, sometimes hourly, basis based on it.